elijahmondero/elijahmondero.github.io/elijahmondero/posts/llms-are-ai-but-theyre-not-all-of-it-understanding-the-difference.md

 ---
 title: "LLMs Are AI, But They're Not *All* of It: Understanding the Difference"
-excerpt: "Confused about the difference between AI and LLMs?
+summary: "Confused about the difference between AI and LLMs?
 You're not alone.
 While Large Language Models are a powerful part of the AI landscape, they represent just one piece of a much bigger puzzle.
 Learn why they're related but distinct."
-datePosted: "2025-06-01T08:37:22.771538Z"
+date: "2025-06-01T08:37:22.771538Z"
 postedBy: "Elijah Mondero"
 tags: [
   "AI",